cartesi/machine-solidity-step/README.md

 # Cartesi RISC-V Solidity Emulator

-Cartesi RISC-V Solidity Emulator is the on-chain host implementation of the Cartesi Machine Specification.
-The libraries and contract are written in Solidity, the migration script in Javascript - with the help of [Truffle](https://github.com/trufflesuite/truffle) and the testing scripts in Python.
+The Cartesi RISC-V Solidity Emulator is the on-chain host implementation of the Cartesi Machine Specification.
+The libraries and contracts are written in Solidity, the migration script is written in Javascript (with the help of [Truffle](https://github.com/trufflesuite/truffle)), and the testing scripts are written in Python.

-For Cartesi design to work, this implementation must have the exact transition function as the off-chain [Cartesi RISC-V Emulator](https://github.com/cartesi/core), meaning that if given the same initial state (s[i]) both implementation's step functions should reach a bit by bit consistent state s[i + 1].
+For Cartesi's design to work, this implementation must have the exact transition function as the off-chain [Cartesi RISC-V Emulator](https://github.com/cartesi/core), meaning that if given the same initial state (s[i]) both implementation's step functions should reach a bit by bit consistent state s[i + 1].

 Since the cost of storing a full Cartesi Machine state within the blockchain is prohibitive, all machine states are represented in the blockchain as cryptographic hashes.
-The content of those states and memory represented by those hashes are only known off-chain.
+The contents of those states and memory represented by those hashes are only known off-chain.

-Cartesi uses Merkle trees operations and properties to ensure blockchain's implementation ability to correctly verify a state transition without full state-access.
-However, RISC-V Solidity emulator abstracts those operations and acts as if it knew the full contents of a machine state - using Memory Manager interface to fetch or write any necessary word on memory.
+Cartesi uses Merkle tree operations and properties to ensure that the blockchain has the ability to correctly verify a state transition without having full state-access.
+However, the RISC-V Solidity emulator abstracts these operations away and acts as if it knows the full contents of a machine state - it uses the Memory Manager interface to fetch or write any necessary words to memory.

 ## Memory Manager